Ranon/neuron/Hanukkah.md

 - Add flour until stiff.
 - Heat a flat bottomed pan to a 7/10 heat.
     - *Use the cast iron because the pan is hard to clean after.*
-- Once smoking, place latke's in the pan, pretty flat if possible.
+- Once smoking, place latkes in the pan, pretty flat if possible.
 - Cook for ~2-3 minutes a side, flip once.
+- Take out and let them sit.
+You can throw them in the oven on the lowest possible setting if it's going to be a while.
+Be careful, they could dry out.